+Keep reading for additional reasons you may be running into a starting issue.
 Follow safety precautions including removing the spark plug boot(s) before completing any repairs.

 This post may include affiliate links.
 Purchases made through these links may provide a commission for us, at no extra cost to you.
 As an Amazon Associate, we earn from qualifying purchases.

-Follow all safety instructions provided in your equipment operator’s manual prior to diagnosing, repairing, or operating.
+Follow all safety instructions provided in your equipment operator’s manual before diagnosing, repairing, or operating.
 Consult a professional if you don’t have the skills, or knowledge or are not in the condition to perform the repair safely.

-1. No Gas in Your Bolens Fuel Tank
+1. No Gas

 SOLUTION: Fill and empty the tank with fresh unleaded gasoline with a minimum 87-octane.
 Choose a gas with an ethanol level no greater than 10%.